seinecle/blog/_posts/2025-10-23-JSF-primefaces-vs-htmx-alpine-tailwind.md

 Don't get me wrong: I am grateful to JSF and Primefaces for providing the tools that allowed me to create a functional and (to my standards) successful web app without touching CSS and JS, which I dare anyone trying without these Java techs.
 But LLMs change the game.
 They reduce the need for such heavy frameworks.
 Coding closer to native HTML, CSS and JS is now a viable, even enjoyable option.

 This new stack does come with trade-offs: some features will be dropped because they're too time-consuming to rebuild.
 For instance, the complex UI with data tables and the "PDF region selector" using an image cropper.
 That is a trade-off I'm ready to make.
+Also, I will need to write the logic of user session management myself, which will be frankly boring and error-prone.
+That is what worries me the most.

 ## 🎯 Results: let's wait for the refactoring